-Very recently (available in Matlab R2015a), complementary to the previous approach, is the release of a new robotics system toolbox trying to resolve some of the weaknesses and bridge some gaps I referred previously.
+Very recently (available in Matlab R2015a), complementary to the previous approach, is the release of a new robotics system toolbox trying to resolve some of the weaknesses and bridge some gaps I referred to previously.
 The system toolbox (Uk.mathworks.com, 2015) provides an interface between MATLAB and Simulink and the ROS that enables the testing and verifications of applications on ROS-enabled robots and Gazebo.
 It also supports C++ code generation, enabling the generation of a ROS node from a Simulink model and deploy it to a ROS network.
 It is worth mentioning that if the users need to alter and build custom models they need again to cope with ROS architecture and code.
-Consequently, I admit that this approach is friendlier than the stiff approach of plain ROS but needs to have knowledge of this in order to be flexible and creative.
+Consequently, I admit that this approach is friendlier than the stiff approach of plain ROS but it needs to have knowledge of this in order to be flexible and creative.

-ther package that I tried was a 3D Integrated Simulation Platform for Indoor Quad-rotor Applications provided by (A.R.
+Another package that I tried was a 3D Integrated Simulation Platform for Indoor Quad-rotor Applications provided by (A.R.
 Al-Omari, A. Jaradat and Jarrah, 2013).
 It is built entirely in Matlab without the use of Simulink.
 It offers impressive 3D views and a nice graphical user interface (fig.X.11).
 On the other hand, it lacks serious documentation and the code is not well commented.
-There are no instructions how to edit it add sensors or construct new maps.
-Unfortunately, in the current state cannot serve its initial purpose, as stated, which was the ability to implement and inspect algorithms in different scenarios.
+There are no instructions on how to edit it, to add sensors or construct new maps.
+Unfortunately, in the current state it cannot serve its initial purpose, as stated, which was the ability to implement and inspect algorithms in different scenarios.